 - Prevent Sports Injuries

-Doctors at The Nebraska Medical Center urge everyone involved with sports to understand the risk of head injury and how best to react.
+Doctors at Nebraska Medicine urge everyone involved with sports to understand the risk of head injury and how best to react.

 Watch this video to hear the three things you need to know about concussions and sports.